hassanzouhar/r2cworld_landing/blog/anotherpost.md

-title: Another Blog Post
+title: Second Blog Post
-subtitle: Exploring New Horizons
+subtitle: More about the blog
 date: 2024-12-02

-# Another Blog Post

-This post dives into new tools and techniques for redefining the digital experience.
+hero-image: /img/img.png
+status: published
+featured: true
+blogroll: true

+This is the excerpt of the blog post.
+It provides a short overview.

+---

+This is the full content of the blog post.
+It includes more details and images.